-- (j) If no announcement of a substitution is made, the substitute shall be considered as having entered the game when: - (1) If a pitcher, he takes his place on the pitcher's plate; - (2) If a batter, he takes his place in the batter's box; - (3) If a fielder, he reaches the position usually occupied by the fielder he has replaced, and play commences; - (4) If a runner, he takes the place of the runner he has replaced.
+- requirement shall continue even if the opposing team elects to pinch hit for the first hitter to start a subsequent inning. - (j) If no announcement of a substitution is made, the substitute shall be considered as having entered the game when: - (1) If a pitcher, he takes his place on the pitcher's plate; - (2) If a batter, he takes his place in the batter's box; - (3) If a fielder, he reaches the position usually occupied by the fielder he has replaced, and play commences; - (4) If a runner, he takes the place of the runner he has replaced.

-Any play made by, or on, any of the above mentioned unannounced substitutes shall be legal.
+Any play made by, or on, any of the above-mentioned unannounced substitutes shall be legal.

-$(\mathbf{k})$ Players and substitutes of both teams shall confine themselves to their team's benches unless actually participating in the play or preparing to enter the game, or coaching at first or third base.
-Players, managers, coaches, trainers, and other Club personnel permitted to occupy the bench or bullpen area during the game may not enter the field of play unless actually participating in the play, preparing to enter the game, or another permissible reason (e.g., coaching at first or third base, mound visit).
+(k) Players and substitutes of both teams shall confine themselves to their team's benches unless actually participating in the play or preparing to enter the game, or coaching at first or third base.
+NOT APPLICABLE TO BASEBALL CANADA (refer to Rules & Regulations document): Players, managers, coaches, trainers, and other Club personnel permitted to occupy the bench or bullpen area during the game may not enter the field of play unless actually participating in the play, preparing to enter the game, or another permissible reason (e.g., coaching at first or third base, mound visit).